Folliculitis

 Diagnosis

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and health history.
 A physical exam may be done.
 Diagnosis can usually be made by looking at the skin.
 Testing may be done to determine the type and cause.

 Tests may include: